WheteThunger/AutomatedWorkcarts/README.md

 - `Disable default tunnel workcart spawn points` (`true` or `false`) -- While `true`, vanilla workcart spawn points at train station maintenance tunnels will be disabled, and any existing workcarts spawned by those spawn points will be destroyed when the plugin loads.
 This enables you to create custom spawn points in the same location, allowing you to use alternative train engines plus optional wagons.
 - `Trigger display distance ` -- Determines how close you must be to a trigger to see it when viewing triggers (e.g., after running `awt.show`).
 - `Conductor outfit` -- Items to use for the outfit of each conductor.
+- `Automated train engine overrides` -- Configure engine settings for automated trains, by prefab path.
+  - Notes:
+    - Non-automated trains are not affected by these settings.
+    - It is not currently possible to override engine settings for specific triggers or spawn points.
+    - The `workcart` prefab is used for underground spawn points.
+    - When you install the plugin, it will automatically discover and add train engine prefabs to the config.
+If you ever want to reset the values to vanilla, simply delete this section from the config and reload the plugin.
+The default values in the documentation were from a specific point in time, so they might not be the current vanilla values.
+  - Each prefab has the following options.
+    - `Enable engine overrides` (`true` or `false`) -- Whether to override engine settings for this prefab.
+    - `Override max speed` -- The maximum speed of the train (probably in meters/second).
+    - `Override engine force` -- The engine force of the train.
+This affects acceleration and braking deceleration.
 - `Map markers`
   - `Train map markers` -- Configure map markers for automated trains.
     - `Map marker update interval seconds` -- The number of seconds between map marker updates.
 Updating the map markers periodically for many trains can impact performance, so you may adjust this value to trade off between accuracy and performance.